-The complainant was in court on a custody matter involving her daughter and granddaughter.
-The complainant alleged that the judge had generally "shown disregard for standard court documents and rules".
-The complainant's letter included a litany of allegations including "violation of the Evidence Act" and "disregard for democracy".
-The complaint subcommittee recommended that the complaint be dismissed as there was no specific allegation of any judicial impropriety in the complaint and if the complainant is dissatisfied with the judgment of the court or any irregularities in procedure, she has the remedy of appealing the decisions that were made and, without evidence of judicial misconduct, the matter is outside the jurisdiction of the OJC.
+The complainant was in court for a child custody matter concerning her granddaughter.
+The complainant alleged that the judge had "no regard either to Constitution or to [her] right to defend [herself]".
+The complainant further alleged that the judge did not allow her, the complainant's daughter or their lawyer "to say a single word in [their] defense [sic]".
+The complaint subcommittee ordered and reviewed a copy of the transcript of the evidence and asked for and reviewed a response to the complaint from the judge.
+The complaint subcommittee recommended that the complaint be dismissed because the complainant could appeal the judgment of the court or any irregularities in procedure and, without evidence of judicial misconduct, the matter is outside the jurisdiction of the OJC.
+The complaint subcommittee noted that the transcript revealed that, in some instances, the judge made inappropriate comments which it regarded as unfortunate but did not, in its view, amount to judicial misconduct.
 The review panel agreed with the complaint subcommittee's recommendation that the complaint be dismissed.